m4i/tele-prompt/README.md

   - Context menu on selected text → uploads payload.
   - Double-click a configured element → captures visible tab, crops to the element, and uploads image + text.
 - **Receiver**
-  - Toggle Receiver Mode in the popup.
-When on supported AI pages, it polls every second, fetches payloads, pastes images, and inserts text into the chat input.
+  - Toggle Receiver Mode per tab in the popup (only on Gemini/ChatGPT/Claude).
+Background polls the server and broadcasts the latest payload to all receiving tabs.
+Text is inserted; images are pasted (Gemini/ChatGPT) or attached via file input (Claude); then the send button is clicked after a short wait.

 Payload format: